 Even with a decreased libido that some of us experience in this phase of life, most of us notice attractive people.
 It happens sometimes even when we are in a relationship.
 I remember flirting so hard at a bar in Germany when I had a partner back home that it hurt.
 It was a cry from within I wanted out.
 We may still notice others when happily coupled, but not feel tempted to do anything about it.
 When out with your partner, know that staring as opposed to glancing and re-focusing your eyes immediately back to them is a critical distinction.
 Right now, I am at the “barely notice others or care” stage in my relationship.
 Take your Temptation Temp.
 If it’s frequently high and hot, expect severe thunderstorms.

-Your Partners Family
+Your Partner’s Family

 This one is tricky.
-If you want to plug in and play into his/her family and he/she wants that – you are golden.
+If you want to plug in and play with his/her family and he/she wants that – you are golden.
 But, let’s face it, if you are 50Plus and want to hang with the other’s family, you are the exception and not the rule.
 If you want to primarily do your own thing because, well, the kids are on their own and the grandchildren are colicky, that can work as long as you and your partner have similar views.
 The key here is to agree on how much time you want to spend with each other’s family, and if you do, you have a long green light to proceed.

 Gym rats don’t belong with couch potatoes.
-I’m not saying that gym rats belong in the SAME gym- but that whole endorphin experience is better shared or equally disregarded as foreign by partners.
+I’m not saying that gym rats belong in the SAME gym- but that the whole endorphin experience is better shared or equally disregarded as foreign by partners.
 I believe in fighting the good fight with aging.
 Exercise and diet are two things we can do to at least slow it down, even if we don’t win in the end.
 I cannot be with someone who just wants to curl up on the couch with donuts and coffee without engaging in some type of cardio.
 But, I must say, if I was doing the Dunkin’ Dozen and washing it down with some beer, I would probably prefer a like-minded partner.
 Sweaty spandex would kill my appetite.

-Michael “The Onion Peeler” Lubell
+About the author: Michael “The Onion Peeler” Lubell